OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-12.md

 ## Matthew 12:50

-For whoever does the will of My Father in heaven is My brother and sister and mother.”
+For whoever does the will of My Father in heaven is truly My brother, sister, and mother.”